 I think removing the sheets when they are recently dry and still warm helps to reduce wrinkles.
 I wasn’t able to get them out quite quick enough and I had lots of wrinkles in my sheets (which only got more noticeable as I slept in them).

 While the eLuxurySuppy label says no ironing is needed, the care instructions on the back of the tag (attached to the fitted sheet) say that ironing may be necessary.
-If you want wrinkle-free sheets I think you’ll need some combination of making your bed with the sheets while they are freshly dried and some ironing touch-ups.
+If people want wrinkle-free sheets they’ll need some combination of making their bed with the sheets while they are freshly dried and some ironing touch-ups.

 I had no problems with the fabric shrinking or issues with the shape once I washed and dried them.

-I reviewed the Blue color sheets (they come in eight colors).
-The color on the website made me think the sheets were a spa-like blue.
-When I put them on my bed they began to look more like a deep/darker baby blue.
-Almost like a light blue candy color.
+I reviewed the Blue color sheets (they come in eight colors) and the color on the website made me think the sheets were a spa-like blue.
+When I put them on my bed they began to look more like a deep/darker baby blue or even like a light blue candy color.

-As you can see from the photos in this review, the sheets look different in different lighting environments.
+As evident in the photos in this review, the sheets look different in different lighting environments.
 I photographed them next to a white pillowcase to try and make the shade of blue more noticeable.

 Also, this is the first set of bamboo sheets I have reviewed that have been marketed as “anti-static” sheets.
 And I’m pleased to report that I had no issues with static (and haven’t actually had static issues with any of the bamboo sheets I’ve reviewed).

-There are only a few things to take into consideration.
-First, if you find wrinkles or creases in your sheets completely unacceptable, then these sheets (and really all bamboo sheets) are not going to be a good choice.
+There are only a few things to take into consideration before making a purchase.
+First, if someone finds wrinkles or creases in their sheets completely unacceptable, then these sheets (and really all bamboo sheets) are not going to be the most ideal choice.